Lumi-supercomputer/LUMI-training-materials/docs/index.md

 -   [LUMI-G hackathon (Sep 28-Oct 2, 2026)](Hackathon-20260928/index.md)

+-   [Moving your HPC workloads to LUMI (November 9-10, 2026)](2day-20261109/index.md) on-site in Copenhagen and online.

 -   [Moving your AI training jobs to LUMI: A Hands-On Workshop.
 A 2-day AI workshop (November 25-26, 2026, Riga)](ai-20261125/index.md).
     An official announcement will follow.